Trevor Vincent: Early life and family

 Trevor Vincent was born 27 April 1938 in Armadale, Victoria.

 Trevor has a wife Lois and three sons: Greg, Gary and Brett.
-He also has eight grandchildren: Rachel, Nicohlas, Marcus, Sarah, Kate, Zhali, Rhiannon and Ebony.
+He also has eight grandchildren: Rachel, Nicholas, Marcus, Sarah, Kate, Zahli, Rhiannon and Ebony.

 Athletic career

-In 1962 Vincent competed for his native country at the 1962 British Empire and Commonwealth Games in Perth, Western Australia, winning the gold medal in the 3000m steeplechase event with a time of 8:43.4 seconds, setting an inaugural Commonwealth Games record and breaking his own Australian record of 8:49.2.
+In 1962 Vincent competed for Australia at the 1962 British Empire and Commonwealth Games in Perth, Western Australia, winning the gold medal in the 3000m steeplechase event with a time of 8:43.4 seconds, setting an inaugural Commonwealth Games record and breaking his own Australian record of 8:49.2.
 The race was staged at Perry Lakes Stadium in Floreat, Western Australia on 24 November.
 Vincent won by 15 yards ahead of the favoured Englishmen Maurice Herriott and fellow countryman Ron Blackney who won the bronze medal.
 In the lead up to the Perth games, Vincent trained alongside Olympian Ron Clarke and Commonwealth Games bronze medallist Rod Bonella at Caulfield Racecourse, running up to 160 km a week.

 He also competed at the 1964 Summer Olympics in Tokyo, Japan in the 3000m steeplechase event.
-Vincent set a time of 8:58.8 seconds, placing 8th, however failing to qualify for the final after being hampered down with injury.
+Vincent set a time of 8:58.8 seconds, placing 8th, however failing to qualify for the final after being hampered by injury.

-Trevor attempted numerous Australian National Athletic Championships, having great success in the 3000 metres steeplechase event, 5000 metres and 1500 metres.
+Trevor competed in numerous Australian National Athletic Championships, having continued success in the 3000 metres steeplechase event, 5000 metres and 1500 metres.
 He also attended the 1963 Australian Cross Country Championships, winning the gold medal in the 10 km event.